Steve Kerr: 2019–present: Injury-plagued season before a return to the promised land

 During the 2019–20 season, with Thompson out for the year and franchise point guard Stephen Curry only playing five games due to a hand injury, the Warriors finished with the worst record (15–50) in the league.
 It marked the first time in Kerr's coaching career that he had missed the playoffs.
 In 2020–21, with Thompson still out due to an Achilles tear but Curry healthy, the Warriors qualified for the newly implemented play-in tournament, but ultimately did not qualify for the playoffs for the second straight season.
 The Warriors returned to the playoffs in 2021–22 and reached the 2022 NBA Finals, where they defeated the Boston Celtics in six games, giving Kerr his fourth championship as a head coach and his ninth championship overall.

-During the 2022–23 season, Kerr and the Warriors reached the Western Conference Semifinals, where they were lost to the Los Angeles Lakers in six games.
+During the 2022–23 season, Kerr and the Warriors reached the Western Conference Semifinals, where they lost to the Los Angeles Lakers in six games.
 On April 20, 2025, he recorded his 100th playoff win as a head coach, tying Larry Brown for sixth place in the list.

+On May 9, 2026, Kerr agreed to a two–year contract to return to Golden State following the expiry of his previous deal.

 United States national team

 Kerr was an assistant coach on the gold medal-winning United States men's Olympic basketball team at the 2020 Summer Olympics.
 In December 2021, he was named head coach of the U.S. men's basketball team.
-In 2023, Kerr led the United States team to a disappointing fourth place finish at the FIBA World Cup as the U.S. failed to win a medal for the second consecutive tournament after an overtime loss to Canada in the bronze medal game, 127–118.
+In 2023, Kerr led the American team to a disappointing fourth place finish at the FIBA World Cup as the U.S. failed to win a medal for the second consecutive tournament after an overtime loss to Canada in the bronze medal game, 127–118.

 2024 Summer Olympics

-At the 2024 Summer Olympic Men's Basketball Tournament, Kerr coached the United States team to its fifth consecutive gold medal at Paris' Bercy Arena in a win over host country France, 98–87.
-This was a reprise of the win over the French Team at the Tokyo Olympics.
+At the 2024 Summer Olympics, Kerr coached the U.S. team to its fifth consecutive gold medal at Paris' Bercy Arena in a win over host country France, 98–87.
+This was a reprise of the win over the French at the Tokyo Olympics.